Lightning eMotors Technology

 We currently offer our power train systems and completed vehicles in the US and Canada.
 We are happy to discuss opportunities for business in additional countries and regions.
 Please contact our sales team to learn more.

 We work with multiple EVSE partners covering all facets of charging options.
 In addition, we sell a range of Level 2 AC chargers and DC Fast chargers.

 At this time, Vehicle-to-grid (V2G) is currently not available, but it is on our roadmap for future integration as the technology matures.

-Your vehicle warranty will remain in place and be supplemented with the Lightning eMotors powertrain warranty.
+Your vehicle warranty will remain in place and be supplemented with the Lightning eMotors power train warranty.

 Lightning eMotors offers a 5-year, 60,000-mile warranty on the powertrain components.
 An extended warranty may be purchased.